zcyy0/Qwen2.5-VL-3B-Geometry-Reasoning/README.md

 The improved accuracy from Stage 2 to Stage 3A is likely noise, so I picked the best checkpoint from Stage 3A.
 The evaluation accuracy on the test data is 28.9% compared to the baseline model's 22.4%.

+### GRPO Analysis
+I sampled 500 problems from stage 3A training data.
+The model's pass@8 on the sample is 65%, and its pass@16 is around 82%.
+I ran two versions of stage 3A one using k=8 and the other using k=16.
+However, the accuracy of the k=16 run is not higher than the k=8 run.
+Although the model clearly has some latent ability and can find correct solutions in its sampling tail, but GRPO is not effectively moving those solutions into the default high-probability behavior.
+I compared the problem types in the validation data the k=8 checkpoint and k=16 checkpoints solved respectively, and found that k=16 improved some problems types but regressed on other types.
+That looks like strategy shifting, not uniform improvement.
+The k=16 checkpoint may have become better at certain theorem families while forgetting or destabilizing others.
+So the overall average barely moves.
+The training reinforces whatever wins in the sampled rollouts, but it does not necessarily preserve broad geometry competence.

 ## Stage 4 On-Policy Distillation (In Progress)